eyzi/eyzi.github.io/src/case-styles/mixed-case.md

 # justMix\_\_ALL--Styles

-This may look like an abomination, but using mixed case styles is actually quite common.
+This may look like an abomination, but there are rare instances when using mixed case styles has a use case (pun intended).
 Though, you can probably guess that it is strongly recommended **NOT** to use it if you can help it.

-It can be useful for certain things, like when there are multiple things in a statement that you need to group together to make its meaning more apparent.
 One relatively popular application is [BEM](http://getbem.com/).
 Often used in HTML classes to distinguish between block, element, and modifier.

 ```html
 <input class="form__input--disabled" />